 And at one point I, I really didn’t care whether I was gonna live or not anymore.
 It was that

-Rick Archer: he was abusing it.
+Rick: He was abusing you.
 He was,

-Robin Landsong: yeah.
+Robin: yeah.
 The physical violence, the threatening me with guns.
 Yeah.
 And.
 And so one day I did defy him and he ended up kicking me in the ribs and I thought I’m going to finally going to get to go.

 And I went back and found the exact bed that I was in.
 And we even found the military base.
 They, of course they wouldn’t let us on, but I was able to stand there and kind of say yes, all the buildings at one level.
 And it was very barren.
 This is the Cantina.
 So it’s been incredible for me to actually go back and retrace everything that happened.